Steosumit/customer-claim-agent/README.md

-# Multi-Modal Evidence Review — HackerRank Orchestrate
+# Multi-Modal Evidence Review — HackerRank Orchestrate Submission

 A multi-agent system that verifies visual evidence for damage claims across **cars**, **laptops**, and **packages**.
 Built with CrewAI Flows and a dual-model architecture using local Ollama instances.